dans-art/add-customer-for-woocommerce/readme.txt

 - Yes, you can.
 Just copy the "new-account.php" from "wp-content\plugins\add-customer-for-woocommerce\templates\email" to "\wp-content\themes\[theme/child-theme]\woocommerce\add-customer\email" and do your changes.

 == Changelog ==
+= [1.4.2] 2022-05-15 =

+* Fixed: Fatal error on template preview if WooCommerce is not installed
+* Tested up to WP 6.0

 = [1.4.1] 2022-02-24 =

 * Fixed: Fatal error on loading the version